EasyLearnJava/myservices/README.md

 # myservices
 Test Proj

+<b>NOTE: All the below notes is from Angular 2 documentation </b>

 Angular JS 2 Notes:

 1) Every Angular application has at least one module: the root module, named AppModule here.
 This is the entry point to your application.
+Declare here which components, directives and pipes belong to the module.
+Make some of those classes public so that other component templates can use them.
+Import other modules with the components, directives and pipes needed by the components in this module.
+Provide services at the application level that any application component can use.
 ```
 import { NgModule }      from '@angular/core';
 import { BrowserModule } from '@angular/platform-browser';